How long has it been since you last changed your home’s air filters?

-Changing air filters is among the easier do-it-yourself chores for a Greensboro homeowner; a task that takes less than one minute.
-The secondary benefit of doing it is that new filters help keep your HVAC unit in tip-top shape.
+Changing air filters as well as having regular ac repair, maintenance and ac tune-up is among the easier do-it-yourself chores for a Greensboro homeowner; a task that takes less than one minute.
+The secondary benefit of doing proper air conditioning maintenance is that new filters help keep your air conditioning unit in tip-top shape.

 Here’s how to change your home’s air filter :

 - Open the air filter compartment door/slider on your HVAC unit.

 - Note the size of your current filter.
 It’s typically written on the frame.